laurentperrinet/laurentperrinet.github.io/content/publication/mansour-17-gdr/index.md

   phase of smooth pursuit eye movements.
 Participants were instructed to pursue a large patch of moving clouds (mean speeds: 5, 10 or 20◦/s) embedded within a smoothing Gaussian window of standard deviation 5◦.
-The motion stimuli were presented with four different spatial frequency band- widths and two different mean spatial frequencies (0.3 and 1 cpd).
+The motion stimuli were presented with four different spatial frequency bandwidths and two different mean spatial frequencies (0.3 and 1 cpd).
 We observed that smaller bandwidth textures exhibit a stronger spectral energy within the low spatial frequency range (below 1cpd), yielding to shorter latency of smooth pursuit eye movements.
 A weak and less consistent effect